-Your website is passive and pretty much sits there, occasionally making sales on its own to first time visitors.
-You will find that most of your sales are as a result of those generated through email campaigns.
+Your website is unactive and essentially just sits there, occasionally making sales to first-time visitors on its own.
+You will discover that the majority of your sales are a direct result of those that were generated through email marketing campaigns.

-It has always been somewhat of a challenge to get visitors to part with their email address.
-Therefore internet marketers have created various ways to entice people to give you their email address, and I’m sure that there will be more to come.
+It has always been somewhat difficult to persuade visitors to part with their email address when visiting a website.
+Because of this, internet marketers have come up with a variety of strategies to entice people to hand over their email address, and I have no doubt that there will be additional strategies developed in the future.

 - First name

 - Last name

 - Email address